hartwigmedical/documentation/data-access-request-application.md

 In 2.5, please describe (for lay audience) what the relevance of your project is to the clinic/patient.

-The last section, 2.6, needs to be used to describe why you specifically need the HMF data to reach your research goals.
+The last section, 2.6, needs to be used to describe why you specifically need the Hartwig Medical Foundation data to reach your research goals.
 Please also motivate the feasibility of the project (are you able to process the amount of data that you requested, do you have the technical expertise/computational power required?).

 ### Part 3: Requested data
-Due to the fact that the HMF data is sensitive in nature, we need to make sure to respect the wishes of the patients as stated in their informed consent.
+Due to the fact that the Hartwig Medical Foundation data is sensitive in nature, we need to make sure to respect the wishes of the patients as stated in their informed consent.
 This means that we can only give out data that is absolutely nessessary for the research projects that are approved by our Data Access Request procedure (Scientific Board and Data Access Board).
 Please keep this in mind while filling in the below sections and try to narrow your request to only the patient/treatment/data that you need to get to your results.

 We make a distinction in our database for 'patients' and 'samples'.
 Multiple samples can be taken from one patient.
 Some data is linked to a patient, other data is specific to a sample (sequenced biopsy).